sphinx-gallery/sphinx-gallery/doc/configuration.rst

 :ref:`references_to_examples` for details.
-If backreference generation is not enabled, object entries to the :class:`~sphinx_gallery.directives.MiniGallery` directive will be ignored and all entries will be treated as pathlike strings.
+If backreference generation is not enabled, object entries to the :class:`~sphinx_gallery.directives.MiniGallery` directive will be ignored and all entries will be treated as pathlike strings or glob-style pathlike strings.
+See :ref:`file_based_minigalleries` for details.

 .. _references_to_examples: